Time and the Trickster

-"Thanks Rita Anne," Rose replied with a force smile.
+"Thanks, Rita Anne," Rose replied with a forced smile.

 As Rita Anne moved down the hallway towards the stairs, Rose resumed brushing out her long blond hair and tied it back in a messy bun for the time being.
 Moving around her room, she packed up her makeup and some hair supplies.
-Avoiding looking at her wedding dress, Rose straightened up her room and put her art supplies away in her desk.
+Avoiding looking at her wedding dress, Rose straightened up her room and put her art supplies away.
 She returned a few stray books to the shelves and made her bed.
-A shout from downstairs finally made her stop, Rose pulled on her dressing gown and headed downstairs to breakfast as a long to do list began to take over her mind.
+A shout from downstairs finally made her stop.
+Rose pulled on her dressing gown and headed downstairs to breakfast as a long to-do list began to take over her mind.

 It was rare to see Jackie with so much energy and drive, usually, her mum was happiest in the garden working at a slow pace on her flowers or gossiping with her mates.
 This morning, however, he mum was humming softly as she moved through the kitchen.
 Rose sat down and soon found a plate of eggs, bacon and beans in front of her.

 "Just eat what you can sweetheart," Jackie told her warmly as she made up a plate for herself and another one for Rita Anne.
 "Don't force it," her mother cautioned.
 "I nearly made myself ill on your father and I's wedding day."